Sorbet- a cherry-licious ice cold treat on a hot summer day.

 These would make great tasting ice pops too if you don’t have an ice cream maker.
-Use your sweetener of choice, Stevia of course could be used in place of the sugar or agave if that is what you prefer, without the sugar a serving is 2 points+.
+Use your sweetener of choice, Stevia of course could be used in place of the sugar or agave if that is what you prefer.

 - 2 lbs cherries

 - Stem the cherries and remove the pits.